frank-64/VendingMachine/README.md

 ```java
     if(V >= current_coin)
 ```
-- If the above if statement is correct then the remainder and floored division of the change, and the current coin is temporarily set.
+- If the above if statement is correct then the remainder, floored division with the change and the current coin is temporarily set.
 ```java
     // example V=223,current_coin=100 then Vmod=23 Vdiv=2.
     Vmod = Math.floorMod(V, current_coin);